Advice to Young People, The Lies I Tell Myself¶

 Do not send me anything longer than you would send to a crush.
 Some people email me six-paragraph essays about the time they saved a cat from a tree.

 I find the most effective way to get someone's attention is to simply give, just like in dating.
 Hey, I noticed that you read this book on your website.
-I think you'd like this book too; it's pretty short, etc. Oh, I noticed some tests were failing in your repository.
-I fixed them for you.
+I think you'd like this book too; it's pretty short, etc. Oh, I noticed a typo in your post and sent over a fix.
 Hey!
-I've added some examples to the codebase.
+I had a thought on your draft and left a few comments.
 Do you have any feedback?

 There are so many little ways to get people's attention that aren't self-centered.
 I do this with my consulting too.
 During the first call, my only goal is to tell you everything I think could help your business.
 I don't care if you hire me or not.
 I just want to help.
 And as it turns out, this leads me to the next part.

 I recognize that not everyone has access to the same networking opportunities, and the traditional job application process can be a valid and necessary path for many.
-But social media when used correctly is a great way to get a opportunity
+But social media, when used correctly, is a great way to get an opportunity.

 Be the Plumber¶